remnrem/luna-doc/docs/ref/artifacts.md

 Here is one example recording with considerable line noise: the raw signal (left panel) for a single epoch, and the equivalent frequency spectrum up to 128 Hz (right panel).
-As well as line noise at 60 Hz, there are clear sub-harmonics at 4 Hz intervals, from which extend down into the regions typically considered of high physiological relevance for the sleep EEG, i.e. < 20 Hz.
+As well as line noise at 60 Hz, there are clear sub-harmonics at 4 Hz intervals, which extend down into the regions typically considered of high physiological relevance for the sleep EEG, i.e. < 20 Hz.